gauravav/Resume-Creator/README.md

 - Update documentation as needed
 - Ensure security best practices are maintained

+## 💡 Pro Tips

+### Maximizing Resume Effectiveness
+1. **Use Base Resumes**: Create one comprehensive "master" resume, then customize for each job
+2. **Be Specific**: Include detailed job descriptions when customizing for better AI matching
+3. **Review AI Changes**: Always review and refine AI suggestions - you know your experience best
+4. **Version Control**: Save different versions for different job types (e.g., "Software Engineer - Backend", "Software Engineer - Full Stack")
+5. **Regular Updates**: Keep your base resume current with new skills and experiences

+### Best Practices
+- **Token Management**: Monitor your AI usage to stay within limits
+- **Test Downloads**: Always preview PDFs before sending to employers
+- **Backup Strategy**: Download PDFs of important resumes for local backup
+- **Dark Mode**: Use dark mode for extended editing sessions to reduce eye strain
+- **Game Breaks**: Enjoy the mini-games during processing - they're designed to be quick and fun!

+### Security Tips
+- **Strong Passwords**: Use unique, complex passwords for your account
+- **Regular Logout**: Log out when using shared computers
+- **Email Verification**: Complete email verification promptly
+- **Review Permissions**: Check what data you're sharing

 ## 📄 License

 This project is licensed under the ISC License - see individual component licenses for details.